TomDonoghue/AperiodicClinical/data/apc_readme.txt

-		timescale		- relating to the autocorrelation / characteristic timescale of the time series integration		- relating to the integration vs segregation of the neural circuit neurotransmission	- relating to the neurotransmission in the underlying circuit unclear			- no clear interpretation of aperiodic activity is stated Notes
+		timescale		- relating to the autocorrelation / characteristic timescale of the time series integration		- relating to the integration vs segregation of the neural circuit neurotransmission	- relating to the neurotransmission in the underlying circuit unstated		- no specific interpretation of aperiodic activity is stated Notes
 	Miscellaneous additional notes about the report.
 Adds information about the design / approach of the study.
 	Also lists any relevant observations related to the aperiodic analyses.